Leezekun/AgentOrca/README.md

 Key command line arguments:

 - `--domain`: Test domain (bank/online_market/dmv/healthcare/library)
-- `--user_model`: Model for user agent (defaults to None; only used when simulating adversarial user behavior)
+- `--user_model`: Model for user agent (defaults to None; set to a model name to simulate adversarial user behavior, or "human" for interactive mode)
 - `--assistant_model`: Model for assistant agent (the tested model)
 - `--env_mode`: Environment mode (prompt mode without code constraint checking or program model with code constraint checking)
-- `--tool_list`: Tool list that the assistant model can use (`full` for all the tools or `test` for only the oracle used tools in each case)
+- `--tool_list`: Tool list that the assistant model can use (`full` for all the tools or `oracle` for only the oracle used tools in each case)
 - `--tool_call_mode`: Tool call mode for the assistant model (fc/react/act-only)

 ### Run the generation (optional)

-We have provided the generated data in the `data` folder.
-But you can also run the generation using the following command.
-The generation of each task using GPT-4o is around 0.15 USD.
+We have provided pre-generated data in the `data` folder.
+However, you can generate new data using the following command.
+Note that generating each task using GPT-4o costs approximately $0.15 USD.

 ```bash
 python run_generation.py